Norfolk Southern Railway: 21st century

 In 2016, a proposed merger that had been months in the pipeline with Canadian Pacific was abandoned abruptly.
-The proposed merger would have seen the joining of two companies worth over $20 billion each.

-According to NS's 2018 Annual Report to Investors, at the end of 2018, NS had more than 26,000 employees, 4,100 locomotives, and 54,400 freight cars.
-At the end of 2018, the transport of coal made up 16% of the total operating revenue of NS, general merchandise (automotive, chemicals, metals, construction materials, agriculture commodities, consumer products, paper, clay, and forest products) made up 59%, and intermodal made up 25% of the total.
-Norfolk Southern has since slimmed its fleet to roughly 3,950 locomotives.
+According to NS's 2022 Annual Report to Investors, at the end of 2022, NS had 19,300 employees, 3,190 locomotives, and 40,470 freight cars.
+At the end of 2022, the transport of coal made up 14% of the total operating revenue of NS, general merchandise (automotive, chemicals, metals, construction materials, agriculture commodities, consumer products, paper, clay, forest products, and more) made up 57%, and intermodal made up 29% of the total.

-On December 12, 2018, Norfolk Southern announced that it would be relocating its headquarters to Atlanta, Georgia, leaving its hometown of Norfolk after 38 years.
-The new headquarters building opened on November 10, 2021.
+On December 12, 2018, Norfolk Southern announced that it would be leaving its hometown of Norfolk, Virginia after 38 years and relocating its headquarters to Atlanta, Georgia.
+The new Atlanta headquarters building opened on November 10, 2021.